Causal chiral 2-form electrodynamics: Summary and Outlook

 In an earlier work we showed that any causal NLED (with zero vacuum energy) has a stress-energy tensor that satisfies both the Dominant Energy Condition (DEC) and (more surprisingly) the Strong Energy Condition (SEC) \cite{Russo:2024xnh}.
-That result was based on a simple expression for the stress-energy tensor, which is available in the Lagrangian formulation because of its manifest Lorentz invariance.
-It is not available to 6D 2-form electrodynamics, but we have shown how the causality constraints on $\hh$ in the Hamiltonian formulation can be used to prove both the DEC and the SEC for both 4D and 6D.
-In the 6D case this required a novel construction of the stress-energy tensor of a generic chiral 2-form electrodynamics theory from its Hamiltonian density.
+This is true for self-dual NLED in particular, and the proofs are much simpler in this case, at least in the Lagrangian formulation.
+Using the Hamiltonian formulation, and different methods, we have extended this result to 6D chiral 2-form electrodynamics.

 Finally, we have revisited the Perry-Schwarz (PS) formulation of 6D chiral 2-form electrodynamics \cite{Perry:1996mk} in which only 5D Lorentz invariance is manifest and interactions are introduced via a PS-function of 5D Lorentz invariants.
-In some respects this can be viewed as Lagrangian-type formulation because the PS-function becomes the Lagrangian density of a 4D self-dual NLED after a simple dimensional reduction/truncation.
-One may choose variables $(U,V)$, with both a 4D and a 6D interpretation, for which $\LL(U,V)$ is a Lagrangian density for 4D but a PS function for 6D, and both are given in terms of a CH-function $\ell(\tau)$ that is analogous (and directly related to) the CH-function $\hh(\sigma)$.
-However, a previously unnoticed feature is that the physically realisable range of the $(U,V)$ variables is larger than it is for 4D.
-Once this is taken into account, the PS formulation becomes more similar to the Hamiltonian formulation.
+There is a dimensional-reduction/truncation procedure that takes this function to the Lagrangian density of a 4D self-dual NLED theory, and a single function $\LL(U,V)$ that defines both the 4D and the 6D theory.
+This suggests a Lagrangian version of the 4D/6D correspondence, which is supported by the fact that $\LL(U,V)$ can be expressed in terms of a Lagrangian CH-function $\ell(\tau)$.
+However, a previously unnoticed fact is that the physical domain of $\LL(U,V)$ is larger for 6D, as are the domains of $\ell(\tau)$ for $\gamma>0$.
+We have argued that a $\tau\ge0$ condition, similar to the Hamiltonian $\sigma\ge0$, must be imposed in this case.
+If it is imposed then the 4D and 6D domains of $\ell(\tau)$ agree and the Lagrangian 4D/6D correspondence is confirmed.

-In particular, we have argued that for $\gamma>0$ there is a restriction on the domain of $\LL$ arising from a $\tau>0$ restriction on $\ell(\tau)$ that is analogous to the restriction on the domain of $\HH$ arising from $\sigma\ge0$.
-It is not clear to us how the consistency of this restriction can be addressed in the PS formulation but we expect results in accord with our Hamiltonian results.
-Our `broad brush' conclusion is that the PS formulation and Hamiltonian formulations are related to each other by a chain of relations that involves dimensional reduction/truncations to 4D and the equivalence of the Lagrangian and Hamiltonian formulations of causal self-dual NLED.